cvredenburgh/cvredenburgh.github.io/content/projects/modern-hiring.md

 ---
-title: On the Limitations of Interviews
+title: Hiring is Active Investing: The Limits of Interviews
-description: Reflections on modern hiring practices, what research says, and the implications for organizations.
+description: Like active investing, hiring managers appear to rarely outperform the index.
+Research on coding tests, case studies, and highly structured interviews consistently show poor job performance forecasting.
+I explore the implications today's ultra-lengthy hiring processes and what interviews could productively focus on.
-tags: ["hiring", "talent", "interviewing", "management"]
+tags: ["hiring", "talent management", "interviewing"]
 githubUrl: https://github.com/cvredenburgh/modern-hiring
 date: 2025-07-25
 ---

-# On the Limitations of Interviews
+# Hiring is Active Investing: The Limits of Interviews

-🚧 Write-up in progress — early draft expected August 2025.
+🚧 Write-up in progress — coming soon.